Runner vs. driver altercations

 4 right – Contact any Ivy League school.
 A four-year academic scholarship is yours.

-3 right – Mentioning this score to Alex Trebek will get you on Jeopardy.
+3 right – Mentioning this score on your Jeopardy application will get you on the show.

-2 right – Mensa still considers you one of them.
+2 right – Mensa considers you one of them.

 1 right – Consider yourself hired if you mention this score on any job application.